catsarebetter98/RemoteSaaSCompanies/README.md

 # Remote SaaS Companies - Travel and code, what can be better than that?
 List of Remote SaaS companies.
 Brought to you by @catsarebetter and [Thousand Careers](https://www.thousandcareers.com/)

+The founder of Thousand Careers is looking to join a remote SaaS company as a software engineer!
+[Catsarebetter Linkedin](https://www.linkedin.com/in/hshidara/)

 ## Companies

 Name | Website | Region